 The main goal of the centrally funded Cluster Hiring Initiative is to support faculty hiring, and it is expected that the majority of requested funds in proposals will be used for the recruitment and hiring of faculty.
 Successful, already existing clusters may also submit proposals to replace a departed cluster colleague; such requests will go through the same process as proposals for new clusters.

 All proposals – regardless of whether they are made by individual faculty members, departments, research centers, or deans – must involve consultation with the relevant units, schools and colleges, and provide evidence of that consultation.
-Groups of individual faculty, research centers, or schools/colleges can submit a proposal for a cluster hire.

 Cluster Hire Criteria